 If you use them correctly, fishing lures can be your best friend.
 They are equally effective in freshwater and saltwater, and can be used to catch a wide variety of fish species.
 Naturally, there are many different types of fishing lures.
 Some of the most commonly used are:

-Plugs or crankbaits are hard plastic fishing lures shaped and colored to resemble bait fish or other pray.
+Plugs or crankbaits are hard plastic fishing lures shaped and colored to resemble bait fish or other prey.
 They’re made out of a solid or hollow piece of plastic, with a thin sheet of metal or plastic attached to the front.
 This sheet is called a lip.
 The lip is sometimes adjustable to make the lure wobble.
 Plugs feature two or three treble hooks.
 Depending on the design, plugs can float, sink, dive, or hover.

 Fishing with a Plug Lure